1. What is exemestane?

 Exemestane is usually given after surgery to reduce the risk of breast cancer coming back or spreading.

-If you’re having chemotherapy or radiotherapy, your specialist will tell you when it’s best to start exemestane.
+If you’re having or , your specialist will tell you when it’s best to start exemestane.

 Occasionally, exemestane may be used as the first treatment for breast cancer, for example when surgery isn’t appropriate or needs to be delayed.
 It’s sometimes given before surgery to shrink a large breast cancer.

-Exemestane can also be used to treat breast cancer that has come back (recurrence).
-It can also be given to treat breast cancer that has spread to another part of the body (secondary breast cancer), when it’s often given alongside another drug.
+Exemestane can also be used to treat breast cancer that has come back ().
+It can also be given to treat breast cancer that has spread to another part of the body (), when it’s often given alongside another drug.